Mr-QB/IoTChallend/README.md

 - [**Server:**](HttpServer) Backend server code for managing data and device interactions.

 ## Acknowledgements
-* Thanks to the IoT Challend 2024 organizers for providing this platform.
+* Thanks to the IoT Challenge 2024 organizers for providing this platform.
 * Special thanks to the Rcuet team members for their hard work and dedication.

 ## Note
-This code was developed for the IoT Challend 2024 contest and is not fully polished.
+This code was developed for the IoT Challenge 2024 contest and is not fully polished.
 It is intended for personal memory storage and may not be suitable for production use.